shahidnazir145/shahidnazir145/README.md

 - 👋 Hi, I’m @shahidnazir145
 - 👀 I’m interested in ...Programming
 - 🌱 I’m currently learning ...Python Programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Your Problem Solving
 - 📫 How to reach me ...shahidjoyia5555@gmail.com

 <!---